OPAL

 Meanwhile, in September 2004, another exciting step in OPAL’s history: the CLT received the first donation of a developable lot, on Madrona Street in Eastsound.
 Two single-family houses, constructed in accordance with OPAL’s green building guidelines, were completed in 2006.
 These were the first homes available to homebuyers above 80% of median income, because the entire project was funded by private donations.

 The generosity of the Orcas Island community continued.
 In 2006, OPAL purchased 7.25 acres of land in Eastsound on Mt.
 Baker Road; over the next five years this would become the Wild Rose Meadow neighborhood of 32 homes.
 The land purchase was funded exclusively with private funds, enabling OPAL to provide a mixed-income neighborhood.
-Then in January 2007, OPAL’s largest single donation provided the catalyst to purchase of a 6-acre property in the hamlet of Orcas Village, next to the ferry terminal.
+Then in January 2007, OPAL’s largest single donation (at that time) provided the catalyst to purchase a 6-acre property in the hamlet of Orcas Village, above the ferry landing.

 First Ever “Legacy Gift” Inspires Alternative Form of Donation